peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 More specifically, the Knex migrations should:

-- Live in the `server/migrations` directory.
+- Live in the `migrations` directory.
 - Migrate one table per migration file.
-- Pass all the tests when `npm test test/part1.migrations.test.js` is run from the `server` directory.
+- Pass all the tests when `npm test test/part1.migrations.test.js` is run.

 ## Seeds

 Translate the following [JavaScript entities](https://gist.github.com/ryansobol/fb74ad1e3090b1ce5abdc0d30ae154e8) into Knex seed files.
 More specifically, the Knex seeds should:

-- Live in the `server/seeds` directory.
+- Live in the `seeds` directory.
 - Seed one table per seed file.
-- Pass all the tests when `npm test test/part1.seeds.test.js` is run from the `server` directory.
+- Pass all the tests when `npm test test/part1.seeds.test.js` is run.

 ## Bonus